diederikwp/aoc19/README.md

 # Advent of Code 2019
 My solutions to Advent of Code 2019, in Python.

+This code is not equipped to
+handle invalid input gracefully, since it is just for solving synthetic puzzles.

 ## Project structure
 ```
 ├── aoc19.py                          -- CLI tool for running solutions